+Is the site demonstrably special to the local community and hold a particular local significance?
 What evidence has been submitted to show that the site is "demonstrably special to a local community?"
-This can include statements from residents, the town or Parish Council, other community groups, organisations such as schools, the CPRE or Sport England, letters of support, resident surveys, and petitions

-Is the site of particular importance due to its beauty?
+This can include statements from residents, the town or Parish Council, other community groups, organisations such as schools, the CPRE or Sport England, letters of support, resident surveys, and petitions Is the site of particular importance due to its beauty?
 Does the site provide or feature in important views, contain particularly attractive features, and is it subject to any landscape designations?

+Is the site of particular historic significance?
 Does the site contribute to the setting of any heritage assets, is it featured in art or literature, is it associated with any important historic events or the development of the village?
+Is the site of particular recreational value?
 Is it used for sports, or informal recreation such as dog walking?
 How long has it been used, and who has access?
+Is the site of particular value for its tranquillity?
 Is the site secluded?
 Has the site been recognised as tranquil, for example through the CPRE's tranquillity maps?

+Is the site of particular importance for any other reason?
+Does it form a key gateway into the village, or form an important part of the townscape?